geowithus/csmouse/README.md

 Type: `String`
 Default: `"csmouse_serial_elem_" + selector`

-HTML ID attribute of element which click will provide form serialization format of selected items, e.g. `sel=on&item-1&=onitem-2&=onitem-3&=onitem-4&=on]`.
+HTML ID attribute of element which click will provide form serialization format of selected items, e.g. `sels=on&item-1&=onitem-2&=onitem-3&=onitem-4&=on]`.

 #### output

 Type: `String`
 Default: `id`

-Choose what HTML tag attribute script will use for selected items, by default that is `ID` of tag element, but you can use e.g. `data-value="999"`.
+Choose what HTML tag attribute script will use for selected items, by default it is element `ID`, but you can use any safely parsable element argument, e.g. `data-value="999"`.

 #### debug